Petemab/WDI_LDN_PROJECT4/readMe.md

 ### Wins

-* I was pleased that for this final project I was able to create a plan and braodly stick to it and stay on schedule.
+* I was pleased that for this final project I was able to create a plan and broadly stick to it and stay on schedule.

 * I was also fairly happy with the styling as I had often found this took me far longer than expected.